 Have students write a journal entry or essay about how they are going to be a better friend.
 They must list at least 3 actions they will take to be better.
-Students must include at least one paragraph about hurtful relationship in their life.
-Did they realize they have one?
-Did they realize they they are hurtful?
-What can they do to release that behavior or relationship.
+Students must include at least one paragraph about a hurtful relationship in their life.
+Did they realize they are in a relationship that has hurtful elements?
+Identify the hurtful elements.
+What can you do to improve the hurtful relationship?
+Should they release that relationship?